AleoNet/snarkOS/node/narwhal/README.md

 1. How does one guarantee the number of accepted transactions and solutions does not exceed the block limits?
    - We need to set limits on number of transmissions for the workers, but also the primary.
+2. What should happen if another node comes online with the same address?